-2 Days in Bangkok itinerary - Wat Arun temple
+2 Days in Bangkok hero image

 2 Days in Bangkok, Thailand: The Definitive Travel Itinerary

 Bangkok is a bustling, crazy metropolis where modern skyscrapers tower over old wooden shacks, consumerism co-exist with Buddhist piety and food is a religion in its own right.
 It’s true what they say, Bangkok is noisy and crowded, but also vibrant and exciting.
-If you only have 2 days in Bangkok, don’t worry – you can still see its major sights and experience some of its popular neighborhoods.

-Of course, it is impossible to really get under Bangkok’s skin in just a couple of days, but it should be enough to get a taste of what this incredible city has to offer.
-This suggested itinerary for 2 days in Bangkok will cover major historic landmarks on the first day.
+Nevertheless, 2 days in Bangkok should be enough to get a taste of what this incredible city has to offer.
+This suggested itinerary will cover major historic landmarks on the first day.
 The second day will show a couple of different sides to Bangkok, from mega malls to Chinatown.

 Disclosure: Some of the links below are affiliate links, which means that at no additional cost to you, I may earn a small commission if you click through and make a purchase.
 Please note, I only recommend products and services that I know and love.
-Read full Privacy Policy here.
+Read full Privacy Policy here

 Day 1 of 2 Days in Bangkok